Table of contents

 This is perhaps the closest you can get to making Gmail labels feel like Outlook folders.
 Outlook users would know that when an email is added to a folder, it ceases to exist in the primary inbox.

-Now, in Gmail, when an email is ‘added’ to a label, the email continues to be a part of your primary inbox.
+Now, in a Gmail account, when an email is ‘added’ to a label, the email continues to be a part of your primary inbox.
 However, this may clutter your inbox.
 When you use the option to ‘move’ an email to a Gmail label as against ‘adding’ it to one, the said email will no longer appear in your primary inbox and will only be available under the particular label.

 When Outlook users delete a folder, because an email can be present only in one folder at any given point in time, when a folder is deleted, emails present in the folder get deleted as well.